calvinabba/helloworld/readme.txt

 This is a readme file
-Nince to meet you
+Nice to meet you
-Have a nince day
+Have a nice day
+Add one line last.